3dh-de/lyx-thesis-template/README.md

 LyX - an open source gui tool - allows you to write your thesis and other complex documents in the **WYSIWYM** method:
 *What You See Is What You Mean* - see [lyx.org](http://www.lyx.org)

+### License

+All documents in this repository are free for private and commercial use, licensed under the MIT License - see LICENSE.md.

 ### History

 Since 2002 I started writing a thesis and struggled with Word and LaTeX - both had too many quirks for a pragmatic programmer like me ;) With LyX I found a great compromise of not concerning too much about layouting, but creating highly professional documents for academic use.